 In the early hours of the morning of 29 May, 1892, Baha’u’llah, the founder of the Baha’i Faith passed away.

-During the last years of His life, Baha’u’llah was held under house arrest in ‘The Mansion of Bahji’, which is outside the prison walls of Acre.
+During the last years of His life, Baha’u’llah was held under house arrest in the Mansion of Bahji, which is outside Akka.

 Six days before He passed away He summoned to His presence, as He lay in bed leaning against one of His sons, the entire company of believers, including several pilgrims, who had assembled in the Mansion, for what proved to be their last audience with Him.
 “I am well pleased with you all,” He gently and affectionately addressed the weeping crowd that gathered about Him.
 “Ye have rendered many services, and been very assiduous in your labors.
 Ye have come here every morning and every evening.
 May God assist you to remain united.
 May He aid you to exalt the Cause of the Lord of being.”
 To the women, including members of His own family, gathered at His bedside, He addressed similar words of encouragement, definitely assuring them that in a document entrusted by Him to the Most Great Branch He had commended them all to His care.

 The news of His ascension was instantly communicated to Sulṭan Abdu’l-Ḥamid in a telegram which began with the words “the Sun of Baha has set” and in which the monarch was advised of the intention of interring the sacred remains within the precincts of the Mansion, an arrangement to which he readily assented.
 Baha’u’llah was accordingly laid to rest in the northernmost room of the house which served as a dwelling-place for His son-in-law, the most northerly of the three houses lying to the west of, and adjacent to, the Mansion.
 His interment took place shortly after sunset, on the very day of His ascension.